Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Introduction

-Beyond wearable and teleoperated robotic assistance, adapting the work environment itself can enhance functional interactions and improve accessibility for impaired users.
-In this context, manipulator and mobile collaborative robots (CoBots) constitute a promising solution \cite{nanavati2023physically}, as they can online adapt to facilitate interaction.
-CoBots have already demonstrated their ability to improve physical ergonomics by dynamically adjusting interaction poses \cite{ertug2025optimising} and optimising shared kinodynamics in co-manipulation tasks \cite{tassi2022adaptive}.
-Additionally, they can promote cognitive ergonomics by adjusting proximity and responsiveness to balance safety, user comfort, and productivity \cite{lagomarsino2024pro}.
-However, most existing ergonomic approaches, despite personalising human models based on physical characteristics such as body segment lengths, assume that human workers interacting with robots are fully able-bodied, making them ineffective for users with varying mobility limitations \cite{drolshagen2024improving}, as illustrated in Fig. \ref{fig:mobility_imp}.
-The integration of mobility limitations into the robot's optimisation problem can promote user comfort and better adapt interactions to the individual's abilities and needs.
+Beyond wearable and teleoperated robotic assistance, adapting the work environment can enhance functional interactions and improve accessibility for impaired users.
+In this context, collaborative robots (CoBots) constitute a promising solution \cite{nanavati2023physically}, as they can online adapt to facilitate interaction.
+CoBots have already demonstrated their ability to improve ergonomics by optimising the object transfer point \cite{Bestick2018Learning}, shared kinodynamics in co-manipulation \cite{tassi2022adaptive}, proximity and responsiveness \cite{lagomarsino2024pro}.
+However, most existing approaches, despite personalising models on physical characteristics such as segment lengths, assume that users interacting with robots are fully able-bodied, making robots ineffective for people with mobility limitations \cite{drolshagen2024improving}.
+The integration of impairments into the robot optimisation problem can promote user comfort and better adapt interactions to individual abilities and needs.

-The limited existing studies in human-robot collaboration that address upper-limb impairments focused on fully replacing the functionality of the impaired arm with a collaborative robotic system \cite{torielli2024laser} or minimising hand movement in Cartesian space \cite{ardon2021affordance}.
-These approaches overlook the complexity of upper-limb mobility impairments, particularly joint-level constraints.
-Additionally, compensating for human joint impairments by having the robot move more \cite{lagomarsino2025mitigating} or attempting to find an interaction point at the human hand pose \cite{meng2022fast} is not always feasible due to task or safety constraints.
-Most importantly, these strategies risk exacerbating the phenomenon of ``learned non-use'', where the impaired arm is gradually ignored, worsening the condition and fostering dependency and frustration, rather than encouraging job inclusion, active engagement, and autonomy.
+The limited existing studies in human-robot collaboration that address upper-limb impairments focused on fully replacing the functionality of the impaired arm with a robotic system \cite{torielli2024laser, poirier2019voice} or minimising hand movement \cite{ardon2021affordance}.
+These approaches overlook the complexity of joint-level limitations.
+Moreover, compensating for human joint impairments by having the robot move more \cite{lagomarsino2025mitigating} or attempting to find an interaction point at the hand pose \cite{meng2022fast} is not always feasible due to task or safety constraints.
+Most importantly, these strategies risk exacerbating the ``learned non-use'' phenomenon \cite{andre2004functional}, where the impaired arm is gradually ignored, worsening the condition, rather than encouraging active job inclusion and autonomy.